 - The data does not look like other data the network has seen before.
 This is common when someone uses the device in a way that you didn't add to the test set.
 You can add the current file to the test set by adding the correct label in the 'Expected outcome' field, clicking

-⋮, then selecting Copy to training set.
+⋮, then selecting Move to training set.